ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL, NHL, MLB, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 8 NFL schedule features 11 games and wraps up with a matchup between the Green Bay Packers and Pittsburgh Steelers on 'Sunday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The Saturday sports schedule also features a full college football slate, the Toronto Blue Jays hosting the Los Angeles Dodgers in Game 2 of the 2025 World Series, five NBA games and a 13-game NHL slate.
+The Week 8 NFL schedule on Sunday features 11 games and wraps up with a matchup between the Green Bay Packers and Pittsburgh Steelers on 'Sunday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The Sunday sports schedule also features an eight-game NHL slate and nine NBA games.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: